-In endovascular surgery, endovascular interventionists push a thin tube called a catheter, guided by a thin wire to a treatment site inside the patient’s blood vessels to treat various conditions such as blood clots, aneurysms, and malformations.
-Guidewires with robotic tips can enhance maneuverability, but they present challenges in modeling and control.
-Automation of soft robotic guidewire navigation has the potential to over- come these challenges, increasing the precision and safety of endovascular navigation.
+In endovascular surgery, endovascular interventionists push a thin tube called a catheter, guided by a thin wire to a treatment site inside the patient's blood vessels to treat various conditions such as blood clots, aneurysms, and malformations.
+Robotic guidewires can enhance maneuverability but are difficult to model and control.
+Autonomous soft robotic guidewire navigation has the potential to overcome these challenges, increasing the precision and safety of endovascular navigation.
+As a first step, we establish a large-scale, 2D-projected environment for autonomous navigation.
 In other surgical domains, end-to-end imitation learning has shown promising results.
-Thus, we develop a transformer-based imitation learning framework with goal conditioning, relative action outputs, and automatic contrast dye injections to enable generalizable soft robotic guidewire navigation in an aneurysm targeting task.
-We train the model on 36 different modular bifurcated geometries, generating 647 total demonstrations under simulated fluoroscopy, and evaluate it on three previously unseen vascular geometries.
-The model can autonomously drive the tip of the robot to the aneurysm location with a success rate of 83% on the unseen geometries, outperforming several baselines.
-In addition, we present ablation and baseline studies to evaluate the effectiveness of each design and data collection choice.
+Thus, we develop a transformer-based imitation learning framework with goal conditioning, relative action outputs, and automatic contrast dye injections to enable generalizable soft robot navigation in an aneurysm targeting task.
+We train the policy on 36 different modular bifurcated geometries, generating 647 total demonstrations under simulated fluoroscopy, and evaluate it on three previously unseen vascular geometries.
+The policy reaches the aneurysm with a success rate of 83% on the unseen geometries, outperforming several baselines.
+In addition, ablation and baseline studies evaluate the effectiveness of each design and data collection choice.
+Lastly, we extend the policy to achieve 75% success on an unseen patient-derived geometry.

 The videos below show results for our best performing policy, trained with a feature-map goal representation, relative action representation, and all recovery data.